tt-isv-org/scc/article-intro/README.md

 # Red Hat OpenShift security practices using security context contraints

+This article is intended for those interested in how to maintain a secure **Red Hat OpenShift** cluster.
+This includes cluster administrators, who's first priority is to protect and control system resources, and application developers, who may require the use of those same resources.

+The specific type of security we will be discussing is **pod security**.
+When pods are deployed on an OpenShift cluster, they must be constrained to only perform actions and access resources allowed by an administrator.

+A pod deployed on a secure OpenShift cluster should not, by default, be allowed to perform any "privileged" action, such as:

+* access storage owned by different users or groups
+* allow network access to reserved or protected ports
+* run as a privileged user

+## A pod security use case

+You develop a stand-alone application that writes to a file in a directory, and it works.
+You can run it multiple times and it continues to work because you are always running as the same user.

+You deploy that same application on an OpenShift cluster, which typically means running at scale with multiple pods -- each attempting to read and write to the same file.
+Your application fails with file permission errors because each pod is running as a different user (i.e. user 1 can't access files created by user 2).

+A common method of solving this issue is to use groups for access control.
+When a directory is owned by a specific group, it allows access to any user who is a member of that group.

+Using that approach, the solution to your problem is to ensure that:

+1. The pod sets the directory group to a specific value.
+2. All replica pods run using that same group value.

+And how do you do that?
+Since OpenShift won't allow you to do either of these "privileged" actions, you must first ask for permission.
+On OpenShift, requesting special permissions is accomplished using **SCCs**.

+## What is an SCC?

-**SCC** stands for Security Content Contraints, and it is the tool provided by OpenShift to control what privileges can be granted to a pod when deployed on a Red Hat OpenShift Container Platform.
+**SCC** stands for Security Content Contraints, and it is the tool provided by OpenShift to control what permissions can be granted to a pod when deployed on a Red Hat OpenShift cluster.

-## What are SCCs and why do you need them?

-Administrators use SCCs to limit what actions a pod is permitted to perform.

-A secure OpenShift container platform should not, by default, allow a pod to perform any "privileged" actions, such as:

-* access storage
-* modify network settings
-* run using a specific user or group ID

-But what if your pod needs to perform one of these actions?
-For example, you have developed an application that needs to read and write data to a storage volume that has an group ID of "1234".
-In order to access the volume, the pod containing the application needs to run using this same group ID.

-How do we solve this problem?
-This is where SCCs come in.

 SCCs define what actions the pod is allowed to perform.
-In the same way that it can prevent a pod from performing any "privileged" actions, it can also agree to allow the pod certain privileges so that it can run successfully.
+In the same way that it can prevent a pod from performing any "privileged" actions, it can also agree to allow the pod certain permissions so that it can run successfully.

-## How a pod requests special privileges
+## How a pod requests additional permissions

-In order to peform privileged actions, a pod must request "permission" via the deployment manifest.
-This manifest is associated with an SCC, which then decides if the requested permissions can be granted.
+In order to perform privileged actions, a pod must request "permission" via the deployment manifest - specifically using the **security context** section of the manifest.
+The manifest is then linked to an SCC, which decides if the requested permissions can be granted.

 As a best-practice, SCCs should be developed to be as limiting as possible.
-Instead of simply (and unsafely) allowing the pod to run as a "privileged" user (e.g. run as "root"), it should only allow the specific actions that are being requested.
+Instead of simply (and unsafely) allowing the pod to run as a "privileged" user (e.g. run as "root"), it should attempt to only allow the specific actions that are being requested.

 Another way to envision this relationship is to think of the SCC as a lock protecting system resources, and the manifest being the key.
 The deployment is only successful if the key fits.

+Here we show that relationship, in one case against a very restricted SCC, and the other against a custom built SCC.

 ![capabilities](images/capabilities.png)

 ## The big picture

-To better understand how SCCs are used to control access on a Red Hat OpenShift Container Platform, let's walk-through a common deployment scenario.
+To better understand how SCCs are used to control access on a Red Hat OpenShift cluster, let's walk-through a common deployment scenario.

 First, let's identify the personas that are typically involved in the process of developing an application, configuring a pod to contain the application, and then deploying that application on OpenShift.